urnathan/joust/README.md

 These either interact directly, or via user scripts.
 Typically you'll create a file of variable assignments, point at it with the Joust environment variable, then invoke `aloy` giving it the name of a tester to invoke and a generator program.
-Aloy will read from the generator's stdout, with each word being a test program to run.
+Aloy reads from the generator's stdout, with each word being a test program to run.

 I accidentally wrote this when I realized the test harness I was